 This model is proposed as it represents the simplest approach to estimate the capacity of members with deterioration and damage (which may be simulated through modification of the corresponding stress-strain models).
 However, influences that require the longitudinal dimension to be simulated (e.g. effective width, development, stability, changes in strain compatibility relationships, etc.) cannot be directly simulated by this model type and would need to be incorporated through appropriate modifications of the stress-strain models.
 If this proves too limiting for the application scenario, the research team will move to more refined FE-based capacity models, which can handle these aspects, but are far more time-consuming to implement.

+For implementation purposes, based on past experience, it is outlined to employ Strand7 and MATLAB software platforms.
+The Strand7 will be used for building and analyzing the models, and MATLAB will be utilized for programming and extracting the I/O variables.
+As discussed, the ultimate goal of this study is to address the NDE-SHM integration for current bridge engineering practice and the proposed strategies should be implementable in any commercially available software platforms.

 3. Updating Parameters

 In general, it is important that the model parameters selected for updating have two attributes: (1) they should be identifiable using the available data, and (2) they should have an influence over the desired simulation result (in this case capacity evaluation).
 Both of these criteria are generally met through a series of sensitivity analyses.
 For the first criterion, the magnitude of the measured data is varied and the resulting impact on various parameters is quantified.
 Parameters that show significant sensitivity to changes in the acquired data are good candidates for updating as they are identifiable.
 Similarly, a secondary sensitivity analyses is typically carried out using the identifiable parameters to examine their influence on the simulation result of interest.
 As is typically done, it is proposed that for each of the model forms (discussed previously) both of these sensitivity studies will be carried out to identify a suite of candidate parameters for updating.
+In the past, authors have conducted several studies on model updating and have utilized a variety of structural characteristics (inclusive of geometrical and material) for model refinement (Weidner 2012; Yarnold and Weidner 2016; Zhou et al. 2012; Dubbs 2012; Dubbs and Moon 2015; Masceri 2015).
+Depending on the progress of current study in the following task, the available case studies would be thoroughly investigated to select appropriate model parameters.
+In essence, the available data sources would be identified and prepared to facilitate the implementation of the evaluation strategies detailed in Task 2.

 To select the final updating parameters from the identified candidates, two additional steps are required.
 First, it is important to ensure that the sensitivity of candidate parameters to the available data is not well-correlated across different parameters.
 For example, if one were to attempt to identify elastic modulus (E) and moment of inertia (I) of cantilever beam using displacement data, it would not be possible as these parameters influence the measured response in precisely the same manner.
 As a result, the analyst would typically select one of the parameters for updating, or, more correctly, would update the product of these parameters (EI) to reflect this correlation.
 Following the identification of candidate parameters, their correlations will be examined and they will be combined appropriately to mitigate any compensation effects during the updating process.